ruthpohrp/tp/docs/DeveloperGuide.md

 ### Today's Upcoming Events Feature
 #### Description
-This feature lists all the upcoming events scheduled for the current day excluding the ongoing consultation event.
+The Upcoming Events feature lists all the upcoming events scheduled for the current day excluding the ongoing consultation event.

 #### Implementation